 As an owner of ADSs, you may hold your ADSs either by means of an ADR registered in your name, through a brokerage or safekeeping account, or through an account established by the depositary in your name reflecting the registration of uncertificated ADSs directly on the books of the depositary (commonly referred to as the direct registration system or DRS).
 The direct registration system reflects the uncertificated (book-entry) registration of ownership of ADSs by the depositary.
 Under the direct registration system, ownership of ADSs is evidenced by periodic statements issued by the depositary to the holders of the ADSs.
 The direct registration system includes automated transfers between the depositary and The Depository Trust Company, or DTC, the central book-entry clearing and settlement system for equity securities in the United States.
 If you decide to hold your ADSs through your brokerage or safekeeping account, you must rely on the procedures of your broker or bank to assert your rights as ADS owner.
 Banks and brokers typically hold securities such as the ADSs through clearing and settlement systems such as DTC.
 The procedures of such clearing and settlement systems may limit your ability to exercise your rights as an owner of ADSs.
 Please consult with your broker or bank if you have any questions concerning these limitations and procedures.
-All ADSs held through DTC will be registered in the name of a nominee of DTC.
+All ADSs held through DTC will be registered in the name of a nominee of DTC, which nominee will be the only "holder" of such ADSs for purposes of the deposit agreement and any applicable ADR.
 This summary description assumes you have opted to own the ADSs directly by means of an ADS registered in your name and, as such, we will refer to you as the "holder."
 When we refer to "you," we assume the reader owns ADSs and will own ADSs at the relevant time.